-The Global Trees Campaign supported restoration of Monkey Puzzle forest and conducted educational programmes in two projects between 2003 and 2007.
-These projects are having a long-term impact.
-Survey work conducted in 2013, ten years after 2000 Monkey Puzzles were planted in the wild, found that 90% of the seedlings had survived.
+The Global Trees Campaign supported restoration of monkey puzzle forest and conducted educational programmes during two projects between 2003 and 2007.
+This work has had a long-term impact; follow-up surveys conducted in 2013 (ten years after 2,000 monkey puzzle seedlings were planted in the wild by the GTC) found that 90% of the seedlings had survived.

 Donoso, C., Lara, A. and Alarcon, D. (2001).
 Araucaria araucana (Mol.)
 K.Koch, 1795.
 In: Enzyklopadie der Holzgewachse – 23.
 Erg.Lfg 3/01.Hoffman, A. (1991).
 Flora silvestre de Chile.
 Zona araucana.
 Segunda edicion.
 Edciones Fundacion Claudio Gay.
 Santiago.
 Chile.
 258 p

 Echeverría & Medel The facts about the araucaria forests.
 University of Valdivia/Rainforest Concern.
 Available: http://www.rainforestconcern.org/files/auracaria.pdf.
 Accessed 10/11/15.